mmatyas/supermariowar/README.md

 ### Windows

-On Windows, you can follow the Linux guide using environments like MinGW Shell/MSYS and Cygwin, or generate a project file with CMake for your IDE.
+If you're using MinGW Shell/MSYS or Cygwin environments, you can follow the Linux guide.
+You can also generate a project file with CMake for various IDEs, such as CodeBlocks, Eclipse or Viual Studio.

-Visual Studio:
+Visual Studio: (TODO: check this section)

 - make sure you have CMake in your PATH
 - go to Build directory and issue `cmake ..`